Armandukx/ArmanCode/README.md

 READ IMPORTANT BEFORE RUNNING THE SOFTWARE

 # IMPORTANT
 When the google chrome tab opens up, just enter tha captcha and then wait.
-Wait 5-8 minutes EVERY TIME before using it.
+(DONT PRESS THE CHECK MARK) Wait 5-8 minutes EVERY TIME before using it.
 If you have any problems/questions join my discord.